How Many Times Salary for Mortgage: Can I Borrow 5 or 6 Times My Salary?

 And while some first-time buyers turn to their parents for help with a deposit, many families don’t have the cash on hand to gift to them: their wealth is tied up in their own property or their pension.

-• Deposit Booster
+1. Deposit Booster

 We can use the equity your family member has accumulated in their property to get you a bigger deposit for your first house, without downsizing their home, drawing from their pension, or selling other assets to raise funds.

-• Income Booster
+2. Income Booster

-Or, we can use their annual income on your mortgage application in a joint borrower, sole proprietor mortgage (JBSP).
+By combining joint incomes in this way, you can increase the total amount you are eligible to borrow, as lenders assess the combined borrowing capacity.
 This means they can add their income to yours without needing to be named on the property deed or secure the mortgage against their own home.

 How Can I Maximise the Mortgage I Can Borrow?

-Push for an Improvement in Your Employment Status
+1. Push for an Improvement in Your Employment Status

 • A transfer from a fixed-term or temporary contract to a permanent contract